 - “Every school and politician should see this film.
 It's one of the most illuminating films of the Israeli/Palestinian crisis I've ever seen. ” – Elliot Kanbar, President, The QUAD Cinema, New York

-Synopsis: The United States is undergoing one of the most polarized periods in its history, with an extremist US vs THEM rhetoric coming from the Oval Office.
+The United States is undergoing one of the most polarized periods in its history, with an extremist US vs THEM rhetoric coming from the Oval Office.
 Today, anybody and any group can become fair game.
 President Trump has become the world’s most notorious Islamophobe, even calling for “a Muslim ban.”
 However, he is not alone.
-He is merely bringing to the surface, the negative stereotypes of Arabs and Muslims that has been stoked by Hollywood, the mainstream media, and even the State Department for over 100 years.
+He is merely bringing to the surface, the negative stereotypes of Arabs and Muslims that have been stoked by Hollywood, the mainstream media, and even the State Department for over 100 years.
 How did we as a nation get to this point?
 Valentino’s Ghost articulates, in a powerful manner, the state of our nation.

-A dozen experts commentators including Gore Vidal, Robert Fisk, John Mearsheimer, Anthony Shadid, and Niall Ferguson elucidate the reasons behind the lack of a serious national dialogue on these topics and reveal and the U.S. government’s role—in concert with the obedient mainstream media-- in perpetuating many Americans’ fear and loathing of Arabs, Muslims, and Islam.
+A dozen experts commentators including Gore Vidal, Robert Fisk, John Mearsheimer, Anthony Shadid, and Niall Ferguson elucidate the reasons behind the lack of serious national dialogue on these topics and reveal and the U.S. government’s role—in concert with the obedient mainstream media-- in perpetuating many Americans’ fear and loathing of Arabs, Muslims, and Islam.

 Until the 1930s, Americans had little interest in the Middle East, other than as a fantasy playland, depicted in a slew of early Hollywood movies such as the hugely successful “Sheikh” movies starring Rudolph Valentino.
 But as America’s economic and political interests in the Mideast grew over the decades, Arabs and Muslims were increasingly depicted as embodiments of evil, in the news media, in Hollywood films, on TV, and even in children’s cartoons.